Fear & Loathing in Amsterdam

-The Party had a strong vibe; electronic beats with soothing vocals flew out the speakers.
+The party had a strong vibe; electronic beats with soothing vocals flew out the speakers.
 A three man piece band (Lola Kite

 ) was throwing out all there sex energy on stage.
 The public ate it.
 Swallowed it.
 Slime came dripping from their mouths.

 I had to get in the mood.
 There’s no other thing, and no one that I knew.
 I smoked.
 I went to the bar.
 “Your cheapest whiskey!”
 He looked at me with one eye, the other browsing the bar.
 All the whiskeys are the same price.
 “Your finest whiskey, no ice!”
-He poured, with great delegacy, a dubble whiskey.
+He poured, with great delegacy, a dubbel whiskey.
 I paid the two-eyed man.

 The dance floor.
 I wasn’t myself.